ooddle

 Comparison-driven engagement

 The leaderboard model is fun until it is not.
-Many users report that Strava nudges them toward overtraining, comparison spirals, and chasing personal bests at the expense of recovery.
+The structural incentive of public ranking nudges training toward higher intensity, comparison spirals, and chasing personal bests at the expense of programmed recovery.
 The app rewards intensity, not balance.

 Endurance-only scope